LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:

 You will see 33 hits returned.
 All hits have been published between the date range we specified under the filter clause.
 ![image](https://user-images.githubusercontent.com/60980933/108633174-15ec6c00-7430-11eb-9153-05d849673f3a.png)

-#### Improving relevance
+#### Fine-tuning the relevance of bool queries
-Here are neat tips and tricks to fine tune precision and scoring within your bool queries!
+Here are tips and tricks to fine-tune the precision and scoring within your bool queries!

 **many should clauses**
 `many should clauses` are used when you want to cast a wide net and while favoring precision at the same time.